mattywausb/Willibald-Data/doc/Setup_Load_Willibald.md

 - DB Connection, Schemata and file directories should be outsourced in separate config file

 ### Data delivery periods
+6 schemas for the tables to be load:
- -  3 data deliveries for Webshop and
+ -  3 data delivery schemas for Webshop and
- -  3 data deliveries for WebshopRoadshow
+ -  3 data delivery schemas for Roadshow

- should be loaded at the same time in 6 schemas and its tables
+2 schemas for the views pointing to the current day/period tables:

-- Views for Webshop and Roadshow in extra schema required pointing on one of the needed period tables
+ -  1 schema for Webshop and
+ -  1 schema for Roadshow

 ![Schema_picture](Grafik/schemata.png)